 Pan Fried Elephant Yam

 Elephant Yam Fries is a famous dish in south India.
 It goes very well with curd rice and sambar rice.
-Elephant Yam Fries is a simple and an easy pan-fried dish.
+Elephant Yam Fries is a simple and an easy pan-fried

 Pan Fried Elephant Yam